-- If you are using a personal computer, depending on the type of content, you may need to add a plug-in, player or adjust your settings in order to view the content.
+- If you are using your own computer, you may need to add a plug-in, player or adjust your settings in order to view some types of media.

-- Some embedded media content displays right in the Blackboard page - the video or audio player appears directly on the page.
+- Some embedded media content displays right in the Blackboard page - with a video or audio player.

-- Sometimes there's a link to media content and the link will direct you to another webpage.
-Links may open in a new window, so make sure you allow pop-ups when using Blackboard.
+- Sometimes there's a link to another webpage.
+Links usually open in a new window, so make sure you allow pop-ups.

 - You'll want to have a good internet connection to view online videos and media.
 Media files can be quite large and even with a good connection it may take a while for a video to download to your computer and start playing.